kim-hansu/kim-hansu.github.io/_pages/about.md

 ***

 # 🏆 Honors & Awards
-**Excellence Paper Award** from KSME CAE & Applied Mechanics Division 2022 Spring Conference, May 2023
+**Excellence Paper Award** from the KSME CAE & Applied Mechanics Division at the 2022 Spring Conference, May 2023

-**Excellence Student Presentation Award** from KSME CAE & Applied Mechanics Division 2021 Spring Conference, May 2022
+**Excellence Student Presentation Award** from the KSME CAE & Applied Mechanics Division at the 2021 Spring Conference, May 2022

 **Outstanding Ph.D.
-Award** from Korean Society for Design Optimization, Jan 2022
+Award** from Korean Society for Design Optimization, January 2022

 **Best Dissertation Award** from Hanyang University, Seoul, Korea, Aug 2021

-**Excellence Student Presentation Award** from KSME CAE & Applied Mechanics Division 2020 Spring Conference, Aug 2020
+**Excellence Student Presentation Award** from the KSME CAE & Applied Mechanics Division at the 2020 Spring Conference, Aug 2020

-**Excellence Paper Award** from KSME 2019 Conference, Aug 2020
+**Excellence Paper Award** from the KSME 2019 Conference, Aug 2020

-**Excellence Paper Award** Transactions of the KSME A in 2018, Nov 2019
+**Excellence Paper Award** from Transactions of the KSME A in 2018, Nov 2019

 **Grand Award** from the 1st Future Automobile Excellence Paper Contest, Oct 2019

 **Best Poster Award** from KSCM-GACM International Workshop 2018, Oct 2018

-**BK21 Plus Scholarship** from National Research Foundation of Korea, Sep 2015 - Aug 2017 and Mar 2018 - Aug 2020
+**BK21 Plus Scholarship** from the National Research Foundation of Korea, Sep 2015 - Aug 2017 and Mar 2018 - Aug 2020

 **M.S. & Ph.D.
 Full Scholarship** from Hanyang University, Seoul, Korea, Mar 2015 - Feb 2016